 The prophet Zechariah (PBUH) continues the messages for us.
 He lived 520 BC, just after the Jewish people returned back to Jerusalem from their first expulsion into Babylon, but while they were being ruled by the Persians.

-(Please do not confuse this Zechariah with Zakariyah the father of Yahya/John the Baptist.
-It is the same name but this prophet Zechariah lived 500 years before Zakariyah and in fact Zakariyah is named after this Zechariah, just like today there are many people named Mohamed and they are so named after the Prophet Mohamed (PBUH)).
-At that time (520 BC) the Jewish people were working to rebuild their destroyed temple and re-institute the sacrifices of Harun (PBUH), brother of Musa (PBUH).
-The descendant of Harun who was the High Priest (and only a descendant of Harun could be a High Priest) at the time of the Prophet Zechariah was Joshua.
+(Do not confuse this Zechariah with Zakariyah the father of Yahya/John the Baptist.
+The prophet Zechariah lived 500 years before Zakariyah and in fact Zakariyah is named after this Zechariah, just like today there are many people named Mohamed and they are so named after the Prophet Mohamed – PBUH).
+At that time (520 BC) the Jewish people were working to rebuild their destroyed temple and re-start the sacrifices of Harun (PBUH), brother of Musa (PBUH).
+The descendant of Harun who was the High Priest (and only a descendant of Harun could be a High Priest) at the time of the Prophet Zechariah was called Joshua.
 So in that time (about 520 BC) Zechariah was the prophet and Joshua was the High Priest.
 Here is what Allah – through Zechariah – declared about the High Priest Joshua:

 ‘”Listen O High Priest Joshua and your associates seated before you, who are men symbolic of things to come: I am going to bring my servant the Branch.
 See the stone I have set in front of Joshua!” …, says the LORD Almighty, “and I will remove the sin of this land in a single day”.’
 (Zechariah 3:8-9)